-Hiding, avoiding, stepping out of inner alignment, keeping peace, do not address the issue and while it might be suppressed for a while it will come up again, most likely in a louder version.
-This can continue for a while until the situation has become sticky, messy and unbearable.
-At this point it is much more difficult to clear it up and has created a lot more physical, mental, emotional, and spiritual pain.
+While these situations can feel overwhelming or unsolvable, hiding, avoiding, stepping out of inner alignment, trying to keep peace… do not address the issue and while it might be suppressed for a while it will come up again, most likely in a louder version.
+In the meantime the situation keeps creating more pain often at an unconscious level.
+This can continue for a while until the situation has become more complex, sticky, messy and unbearable.
+At this point it is much more difficult to clear up.

 I am learning to see discomfort as a sign for growth.
 My approach is to: